The SDLC: phases, popular models, benefits & morePosted Jun 1, 2022 | 10 min. (1947 words)

 - Cost estimation

-The business must communicate with IT teams to convey their requirements for new development and enhancement.
-The requirements phase gathers these requirements from business stakeholders and Subject Matter Experts (SMEs.)
+The business must communicate with tech teams to convey their requirements for new development and enhancement.
+The requirements phase gathers these parameters from business stakeholders and Subject Matter Experts (SMEs.)

 Architects, Development teams, and Product Managers work with the SMEs to document the business processes that need to be automated through software.
 The output of this phase in a Waterfall project is usually a document that lists these requirements.
 Agile methods, by contrast, may produce a backlog of tasks to be performed.